selwynpolit/d9book/book/nodes-and-fields.md

 ```

 Leaving off the -`>first()` (like this) returns a `Drupal\Core\Field\FieldItemList` which is a list of fields so you then
-would have to pull out the first field and extract the uri out of that.
+would have to pull out the first field and extract the URI out of that.

 ```php
 $vendor_url = $sf_contract->field_vendor_url;